Tour with the Past Master

 Together, we delve into oak trees, azaleas and Midnight in the Garden of Good and Evil.
 I encourage visitors and locals to research their heritage prior to the tour.
 You may be surprised what stories are entombed in Bonaventure.
 We can dig up your history along the way, too.
 Befitting of Bonaventure, you will view the graves of Savannah celebrities.
 I will introduce you to warlords, infamous slave traders, a music genius, the richest feminist, beloved Gracie, and along the way you may discover a hidden piece of Tiffany’s.
 Eerie and enticing, the history is a dead ringer for the living.

 Meet Me Inside the Jewish Gate

-Tours begin at 11:00 A.M.
-Tuesday through Sunday.
-We will cover two miles in two hours.
+We will walk about two miles in two hours.
 Expect an easy stroll on flat terrain.
-Be sure to make the most out of our experience by wearing comfortable shoes and anticipating the Savannah weather.
-I also highly recommend a camera to document the intricate handiwork of history!
+Be sure to make the most of your experience by wearing comfortable shoes and anticipating Savannah’s weather.

 There is one of me and possibly many of you.
 Please, click here to book your tour now as group size is limited.

 Give me a call at (912) 658-1748 to book your tour or make special arrangements.